The Postgraduate Certificate of Education (PGCE) is a very popular graduate route into teaching

 Traditionally graduates quickly find their first teaching job and many are offered a job at the school where they did a placement.
-School pupil numbers are rising which increases demand for more teachers and shortage subject teachers are still in demand.
+Pupil numbers are rising which increases demand for more teachers and shortage subject teachers are still in demand.

 How do I find a PGCE?

 You should attend open days and meet the tutors to make sure you get answers to all your questions.
-You should ask yourself:
+Ask yourself:

 - How much does it cost?

-- Does it include a PGCE, for many overseas teaching roles you will need a university or college teaching qualification (BEd or PGCE)?
+- Does the course include a PGCE, for many overseas teaching roles you will need a university or college teaching qualification (BEd or PGCE)?